How digital footprints

 Kami Huyse has published some slides on techniques to measure the effectiveness of social media.
 Here’s what I found on English Cut:

-- To reach a dvierse group of men, about 10,000 in the World, taht have the money and interest in a Savile Row bespoke custom suit
+- To reach a diverse group of men, about 10,000 in the World, that have the money and inherited interest in a Savile Row bespoke custom suit

 - To do this on a local budget

-- Start a blog to discuss the value of a custom suit and its many benefits
+- Start a blog to discuss the value of a custom suit and its various benefits.

-- Ten weeks after launching the blog and returing to Manhattan he sold 20 suits and eight sport coats
+- Ten weeks after launching the blog and returning to Manhattan, he sold 20 suits and eight sport coats.

 Case study from Naked Conversations by She Israel and Robert Scrible